mooseki/mooseki/README.md

 - 🤔 What I want to learn next: Improving my knowledge and skills on REST APIs using [GraphQL](https://fullstackopen.com/en/).
 - 📫 How to reach me: `hello@${myfullname}.com`
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: Star Wars superfan
+- ⚡ Fun fact: Star Wars superfan:superhero_man:

 ## 🔧 Tools I Like To Use